BenjaminSchaaf/sbnf/README.md

 * `<capture>: <scope>`: The scope for a regex capture group. `<capture>` must be an integer.

-#### Arguments
+#### Parameters

-Arguments for rules and non-terminals take the form: `[<value>, <value>]`.
-`<value>` may be either a regex terminal, a literal terminal or an identifier.
-The same name may be used for rules with different sets of arguments, though the number of arguments must be the same.
+Parameters for rules and clauses take the form: `[<value>, <value>]`. `<value>` may be either a regex terminal, a literal terminal or an identifier.
+The same name may be used for rules/clauses with different sets of parameters.

-A rule with arguments is instantiated when it is used as a non-terminal with matching arguments.
-Argument matching is based on the type and value of the argument.
-Terminal arguments are matched based on regex equivalence, while rule arguments are matched on same-name.
-Terminals and rules never match.
+A rule with parameters is instantiated when it is used.
+Matching is based on the type and value of each parameter.
+Terminal arguments are matched based on regex equivalence, while rule arguments are matched by name.

 An identifier that does not reference a rule is a free variable unique to the rule's scope.
-It matches any argument and may be passed on and or interpolated.
+It matches any argument and may be passed in and or interpolated.

 A variable may be interpolated using the following syntax: `#[]`.
 This can be done inside any terminal or inside options.